News

 -

-If the pay for Decorah City Council members and the mayor should be

-raised for the first time since 1999, now is the time to consider it,
+The pay for Decorah City Council members and the mayor could be raised for the first time since 1999.

 -